 There are literally thousands of blog posts for the “Things To Do In Vegas”… but not many warning you what not to do.
 THIS post is all of the “Not’s.”

-Do NOT stay at the MGM Grand West Wing.
-When we were looking for packages to fly to Vegas, we found a great deal for the MGM Grand.
-I remember saying “the hotel doesn’t matter – we wont be in the room much anyways”…. boy was I wrong.
-The MGM Grand’s West Wing Rooms are about a half a mile walk (I’m not kidding) from the Hotel Lobby – which proved to be quite a problem as you will read in a moment.
+Do NOT book a room without looking at a map…and a room layout.
+When we were looking for packages to fly to Vegas, we found a great deal at a great hotel.
+I remember saying “the hotel doesn’t matter – we won’t be in the room much anyways”…. boy was I wrong.
+The Rooms were about a half a mile walk (I’m not kidding) from the Hotel Lobby – which proved to be quite a problem as you will read in a moment.
 But the bigger problem was with the room itself.
 Besides being smaller than a college dorm room, there was no separation between the bathroom and the bedroom… meaning anything you did either location was loudly heard throughout the room.
 Now I love Mike with all of my heart… but I still don’t want to feel like I am in the bathroom WITH him… that’s a little too close.
-Not to mention… there is no bathtub.
-Only a stand up shower.
-And after walking the strip 8+ hours, the only thing you are going to want to do is take a hot bath to relax and recover.

 Do NOT put your room key near your cell phone.
-Now, this may be a no brainer for some, but you would think that someone who stays in hotels as much as I do would know this rule.
-Apparently your cell phone will demagnetize your room key when kept in close proximity of one another.
+Now, this may be a no-brainer for some, but you would think that someone who stays in hotels as much as I do would know this rule.
+Apparently, your cell phone can demagnetize your room key when kept in close proximity of one another.
 Since all I carried all weekend was my Pami Pocket, I managed to demagnetize my keys over…and over… and over.
 Remember me telling you that the lobby was about a half a mile from my room?
 Yeah, well, on my fourth trip down for a new key, that is when I learned the little cell phone trick.

 Do NOT go see Kevin Lepine: Hypnosis Unleashed.
 Our first night there, the guys went to play poker, leaving us girls to our own devices to find something to do.
-Since Kenny Clutch had just been murdered 2 blocks from our hotel that morning, it goes without saying that we were not interested in venturing very far from our hotel.
 Looking for something close we chose to cross the street for the Kevin Lepine Hypnosis show at the Hooters Casino.
 We should have known it was going to be bad when A – we were seated in the front row, B – only about 25 people showed up to the show at all, and C – they not only pulled us up on stage but would not let us sit together.
 The next hour was filled with crude, obnoxious behavior from an overly pompous Kevin Lepine while we were “hypnotized” to do what he said.
-After the show all of us who were “hypnotized” enjoyed a drink while talking about what an enormous scam that was and laughing that none of us had the guts to call the guy out that we were all faking it.
+After the show, all of us who were “hypnotized” enjoyed a drink while talking about what an enormous scam that was and laughing that none of us had the guts to call the guy out that we were all faking it.
 To make matters even worse, we were all exhausted from trying to “relax” and actually BE hypnotized, so the night ended with an early bedtime shortly after the show.
 So much for partying the first night there.

 Do NOT be without chap stick and lotion.
 Las Vegas is crazy dry.
 Maybe because I live in Florida I am used to so much humidity you can literally feel the air, but still.
 Between just the atmosphere and the insane amount of walking that it takes to get anywhere, your skin and lips will get seriously dried out.
-In four days I went through nearly an entire tube of Burt’s Bees… but my hair looked fantastic.
+In four days I went through nearly an entire tube of Burt’s Bees and about eight little travel bottles of lotion… but my hair looked fantastic!

 Do NOT only drink booze.
 For the same reason you need lip balm – you need water.
 And lots of it.
 By the third night there, Liz and I were both battling major dehydration to the point that Liz left a show early to go lie down.
 Now, to be fair, we did drink several cocktails each day, but never enough to get “drunk” and certainly not enough to warrant a hangover.
 However, I drank a lot more water than Liz (I don’t drink any kind of soda and they do not have real tea, so my only real option besides booze was bottled water) and I fared better than she did with staying somewhat hydrated.
 Water is about $6 per bottle… and worth every penny.